Insomnia

 Improve your sleeping environment: keep it dark and quiet, try wearing earplugs if you have noisy neighbours.
 Try not to have too many electrical items next to your bed – alarm clocks, electric blankets, power plugs filled with things.
 Don’t have any distractions in the bedroom such as TV or a computer.
 Beds should only be used for sleep and s..!

 Use relaxation techniques to help you fall asleep quickly.
-Quieten the mind with breathing exercises, meditation, listening aids.
-(Click here to learn about our beginners meditation course)
+Quieten the mind with breathing exercises, meditation, listening aids

 Diet: avoid spicy food, some meats, large meals, alcohol, and caffeine.
 Try some calming herbal teas.